 3. The Go‐it‐Aloner

 “I generally give the impression that I’m more competent than I really am.”

-The Go-it-Alone impostor is scared to seek support.
+The Go-it-Alone imposter is scared to seek support.
 They fear that asking questions or seeking help will reveal their inadequacies.
 It’s great to be independent, but not to the extent that they refuse support so that they can prove their worth.

 Of course, the kind of work we do matters.
-Entrepreneurs, consultants, actors, writers, artists, musicians, and creative-types are especially prone to impostor feelings.
+Entrepreneurs, consultants, actors, writers, artists, musicians, and creative-types are especially prone to imposter feelings.
 It comes naturally when you know that others are constantly judging your work.